eilw/pland/README.md

 == README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-Order has many items, cost (decimal), volume(integer), shipping cost(decimal), total cost, status

-Item has a steel_type, steel_width, steel_finish, volume(integer), price_per_kg (to be calculated), cost

-Steel_type has type type-grade-ls/, cost

-Steel_finish has type, cost

 Todo:
 - On order page, add link to submit items. - DONE
 - Item - give spaces for volume - DONE